dapperdivers/chelonian-access/.github/CONTRIBUTING.md

-# Contributing to Nissan Hardbody RFID Project
+# Contributing to Chelonian Access

-Thank you for your interest in contributing to the Nissan Hardbody RFID project!
+Thank you for your interest in contributing to the Chelonian Access project!
 This document provides guidelines for contributing to the project.

 ## How to Contribute